stockrt/test/README.md

   obj/local/armeabi/libsqlite3.a
 ```

-* You may now push SQLite to your Android device
+* You may now push SQLite CLI to your Android device

+Note that paths and permissions may vary in your Android device and environment.

 ```bash
   adb push libs/armeabi/sqlite3 /sdcard/